hschhhwwwo0o/lightfilms-api/README.md

 ## Tech Stack

 - **[NodeJS]** - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+- **[ExpressJS]** - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - **[Firebase]** - Database
 - **[GraphQL]** - A query language for API
 - **[Apollo]** - Apollo Server is an open-source, spec-compliant GraphQL server